Sv443/BetterYTM/contributing.md

 BetterYTM has a built-in interface based on events and exposed global constants and functions that allows other "plugin" userscripts to benefit from its features.
 If you want your plugin to be displayed in the readme and possibly inside the userscript itself, please [submit an issue using the plugin submission template](https://github.com/Sv443/BetterYTM/issues/new/choose)

+> [!TIP]
+> Want to quickly get started with a plugin? **Check out the [official plugin template.](https://github.com/Sv443/BetterYTM-Plugin-Template)**
+> It is based on Vite and TypeScript and has all the necessary setup for you to start developing a plugin right away.
+> It also contains some small examples to show you how to interact with the BYTM API.

 <br>

 **Required knowledge:**